Skip to main content

 When I see new patients with long histories of unexplained abdominal complaints, I do not initially raise the possibility of a psychic connection.
 I think this is arrogant and has the potential to communicate the wrong message to the patient, even if stress-induced gastro distress is ultimately diagnosed.
 My obligation as a gastroenterologist is to consider medical explanations of patients’ symptoms.
 Patients with bipolar disease, anxiety and PTSD can develop ulcers, Crohn’s disease, cancer and appendicitis, etc., just like everyone else.
 I do my best to keep my mind open so as not to miss a lurking medical condition.

 And if a doctor raises the ‘mind-body connection’ too soon, it risks rupturing the doctor-patient relationship.
-Once this relationship is better established, then deeper conversations become possible.
+Once the relationship is better established, then deeper conversations become possible.

 Is my headache real or just in my head?